All Episodes

 You flip the script and make it Donald Trump doing all these things, you'd have a very different reaction in the news media.

-But they're compliant, the willing accomplices of all things left wing.
+But they're compliant, the willing accomplices of all things left-wing.

-And apparently the Daily Caller is reporting that he was peddling dirt on Trump as early as August 2016, two months earlier than previously known, according to a U.S. government source telling the Daily Caller News Foundation and the House uh Intel and Senate Judiciary Committees are investigating the so-called Shearer memo and how it made its way from the Clinton operative through the State Department into the hands of Christopher Steele,
+And apparently the Daily Caller is reporting that he was peddling dirt on Trump as early as August 2016, two months earlier than previously known, according to a U.S. government source telling the Daily Caller News Foundation and the House, Intel,

 Now, the core allegation in the memo is that the Russian spy agency, the FSB, had video footage of Trump engaging with prostitutes.

-The first memo in Steele's dossier, dated June 20th, 2016, makes a similar allegation, and Steele's uh sources claim that the FSB had recordings of Trump, et cetera, et cetera.
+And Steele's sources claim that the FSB had recordings of Trump, et cetera, et cetera.

 And you've got the revised Grassley Graham memo.

-You have Clinton cronies actually, you know, feeding phony information to Steele to put the dossier together.
+So you have Clinton cronies actually, you know, feeding phony information to Steele to put the dossier together.

 And it's being fed to the compliant news media in this country.